Daring-Crypto-Ventures/hodl-totals/docs/index.md

   -	Automated 8949 form generation
   -	Portfolio tracking page
   -	Pricing information import
-  -	What if… scenario calculations
+  -	"What if" scenario calculations
   -	Mobile app frontend for adding transactions

 Curious to learn more?